good for you

 Did you know that most types of seaweed/tang contain more vitamin A, calcium, magnesium, folate, pantothenic acid (vitamin B5), zinc and omega 3 than spirulina?

-The polysaccharides found in seaweed/tang (eg. agar-agar, alginate, carrageenan) also act as a prebiotic fibre for healthy gut bacteria and may even be of benefit during cold and flu season, with an antiviral action!
+The polysaccharides found in seaweed/tang (eg. agar-agar, alginate, carrageenan) also act as a prebiotic fibre for healthy gut flora and may even be of benefit during cold and flu season, with an antiviral action!

 With so many antioxidants and a healthy amount of iodine, it has also been suggested that a diet rich in seaweed may even help to lower the risk of breast cancer.
-The Japanese diet is naturally high in seaweed/tang and is thought to be a contributing factor to their low rates of breast cancer.
+The Japanese diet is naturally high in seaweed/tang and this is thought to be a contributing factor to their lower rates of breast cancer.

 Low-potassium diet- Seaweed contains a high amount of potassium.